Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 What IUL Actually Is (Not an Investment)

-Here's what most people get wrong about IUL: it's not an investment.
+Here's what most people get wrong about IUL: it's a life insurance contract, not a stock market investment.

 This is why wealthy individuals use IUL.
-It's not about beating the S&P 500.
-It's about getting money out of the tax system entirely.
+It's not about beating the market.
+It's about keeping your money out of the tax system entirely.

 IUL Indexing vs Traditional Investing